Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - At this point, we have created a virtual network, deployed a jump box running an Ansible Docker container, and used that container to configure another VM running a DVWA container.

 ## Sample YAML-YAML ain't markup language

+- These are used by Asible or similar provisioners for automation

 - `apt`, found at [docs.ansible.com/ansible/latest/modules/apt_module.html](https://docs.ansible.com/ansible/latest/modules/apt_module.html).
 - `pip`, found at [docs.ansible.com/ansible/latest/modules/pip_module.html](https://docs.ansible.com/ansible/latest/modules/pip_module.html).